 Urinary Incontinence and Bladder Dysfunction

-Do you feel like your bladder is controlling your life?
-If you’re rushing to the washroom the moment you feel the urge, leak when you sneeze or just feel like you always have to go
+If you’re rushing to the washroom the moment you feel the urge, leak when you sneeze or just feel like you always have to go.
+You’re not alone!

 Don’t let leakage, urgency and frequency stop you from doing the things you love!